-- To work with IRIS infrastructure providers and relevant third parties to ensure their infrastructure roadmaps and Digital Asset work is aligned to UK DF requirements. - To identify synergies and pursue opportunities for collaboration with peer experiments (e.g., SKA) in the IRIS programme. - Maintain a data-management plan that: catalogues UKDF-related data assets; attributes value, longevity, and risk to data assets; and ensures sufficient backup and recovery processes are in place to protect Rubin and UK DRP data assets. - To support and promote collaborative working across the three DFs, to create a resilient and flexible platform for DRP. - To engage with other IDAC providers to develop a shared plan for supporting the Rubin astronomy community and to highlight and devise solutions for additional computational challenges that will face IDAC providers (for example, related to movement and ingestion of data products).
+- To maintain the forecast infrastructure requirements (c.f., [2]), adjusting for changes to the operational requirements of the Observatory and the opportunities and threats that are likely to arise e.g., technological, economic, and political.
+[R0.2.1.4] - To work with IRIS infrastructure providers and relevant third parties to ensure their infrastructure roadmaps and Digital Asset work is aligned to UK DF requirements. - To identify synergies and pursue opportunities for collaboration with peer experiments (e.g., SKA) in the IRIS programme. - Maintain a data-management plan that: catalogues UKDF-related data assets; attributes value, longevity, and risk to data assets; and ensures sufficient backup and recovery processes are in place to protect Rubin and UK DRP data assets. - To support and promote collaborative working across the three DFs, to create a resilient and flexible platform for DRP. - To engage with other IDAC providers to develop a shared plan for supporting the Rubin astronomy community and to highlight and devise solutions for additional computational challenges that will face IDAC providers (for example, related to movement and ingestion of data products).